EngineerBetter/engineerbetter-hugo/content/blog/concourse-is-awesome.md

 ### Not Just For Kubernetes

 Concourse runs anywhere.
-It is shipped as simple cross-platform binaries (including Windows!), as well as container images.
-There's an official Helm chart for Kubernauts, but Concourse doesn't force you to use Kubernetes, nor does it assume that everything you want to do is in Kubernetes.
+It is [shipped as a single binary](https://github.com/concourse/concourse/releases/latest) for each platform (including Windows!), as well as container images.
+There's an [official Helm chart for Kubernauts](https://github.com/concourse/concourse-chart), but Concourse doesn't force you to use Kubernetes, nor does it assume that everything you want to do is in Kubernetes.

 There are plenty of good reasons to run CI/CD outside of Kubernetes.
 For instance, how do you pipeline the provisioning of your Kubernetes clusters in the first place?
 What if you're in an enterprise without access to a Kubernetes cluster?
 What if your pipeline is responsible for bootstrapping entire environments?

+### Cloud Native: Deployment

+Concourse itself is configured entirely via environment variables or startup flags.
+There are no manual procedures or configuration processes.

+All Concourse components execute from the same, single native binary.
+No JVMs, no pre-requisites, just execute the binary.

-### Bring Your Own Worker
+### Cloud Native: Bring Your Own Worker

 Concourse workers are the machines that perform the, err, workloads.
 They register with the central scheduler, not the other way 'round, and communicate securely via SSH tunnels.